Background pattern

 1. What is Escitalopram Viatris and what is it used for

-Escitalopram belongs to a group of antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
-These medications act on the serotonin system in the brain by increasing the level of serotonin.
+Escitalopram belongs to a group of antidepressants called selective serotonin reuptake inhibitors (SSRIs).
+These medicines work by increasing the level of serotonin in the brain.

-Escitalopram may be administered to treat the following disorders:
+Escitalopram can be used to treat the following conditions:

 • Major depressive episodes.

-• Anxiety disorder with or without agoraphobia (fear of open spaces).
+• Anxiety disorders with or without agoraphobia (fear of open spaces).

 • Social anxiety disorder.